Does this test have other names?

 Why do I need this test?

 You may need this test if your healthcare provider suspects that you have a certain type of anemia.
 In general, anemia means you have a low number of red blood cells.
 One type of anemia is iron-deficiency anemia.
-If you have this type, you don't have enough iron to properly make hemoglobin.
+If you have this type, you don't have enough iron to correctly make hemoglobin.
 Hemoglobin is the substance that helps your red blood cells carry oxygen.

 Symptoms of anemia can include: